skypjack/entt/README.md

 data structures or more complex and movable data structures with a proper constructor.<br/>
 Actually, the same type can be used both as a tag and as a component and the registry will not complain about it.
-It is up to the users to properly manage their own types.
+It is up to users to properly manage their own types.
 In some cases, the tag `tag_t` must also be used in order to disambiguate overloads of member functions.

 Attaching tags to entities and removing them is trivial: